-Vice-Chair and Associate Professor of Public Policy
+Vice Chair, Department of Public Policy; Associate Professor of Public Policy

 Areas of Interest:Economics, Global Health, International Development, Maternal/Child Health, Risk Behavior